gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 ![Deployit Login](images/deployit-login.png "Deployit Login")

-Enter the administrator credentials you received into the username and password fields and click the button.
+Enter the credentials you received into the username and password fields and click the button.

 You will now see the main Deployit user interface: